 So that about sums up my weekend in a nutshell.

-The actual explanations will be a bit longer, so bear with me.
+The actual explanations require a bit more space, so stay with me here.
 We went to Charlotte for the weekend to see B's friend John's new house, to celebrate my little bro's 26th birthday, aaaaand...for me and Mom to go wedding dress shopping!
 Unfortunately, as per normal in my life, everything didn't go to plan but it was a wonderful weekend nonetheless.

 We arrived on Friday night and had a chill evening grilling out at John's house, or "barbecuing," as he calls it...he's from New Jersey, bless his heart.
 They don't understand that barbecue is a noun, not a verb, but he made some terrific steaks, so I'll forgive him this time.